 - Your parents and grandparents have interesting stories to share.
 I would have never learned about my great uncle's story if it weren't for asking them about their aunts and uncles.
 He was an excellent accordion player, and he brought his accordion with him overseas during World War II.
 He used the accordion as a pillow in dangerous grounds, and at the end of the war, he returned with his accordion in one piece.
 I learned why my one grandmother always makes Danish cookies and why the other makes Polish sausage.
-I see where my family comes from and I see how I inherit who I am.
+I see where my family comes from and I see their traits in me.

 - It is easy to learn more.
-There are resources online to find out everything that your grandparents do not remember.
-Census records, birth certificates, marriage licenses, land deeds, and so on all carry information that will allow you to trace back your family lines.
-These sources will provide names of your ancestors and often where they lived.
-But they may also tell you interesting tidbits about details of their lives, like their occupation and immigration year.
-Some draft registrations even will tell you the weight, height, hair, and eye color of your ancestors.
-As technology gets better, more records from the past are online to help find these people.
-I learned how I connect back to Wales, Denmark, Lithuania, Poland, Germany, England, Africa, and perhaps Native America through these types of records.
-I also learned that my third great grandfather was a barber who also served as a Baptist preacher (that came from a newspaper from the early 1900s--even those records are becoming searchable!).
+Census records, birth certificates, marriage licenses, land deeds, and so on all carry information that will allow you to trace back your family lines, and they are all accessible online.
+These sources may also tell you interesting tidbits about details of their lives, like their occupation and immigration year.
+Some draft registrations will tell you the weight, height, hair, and eye color of your ancestors.
+I learned how I connect back to Wales, Denmark, Lithuania, Poland, Germany, England, and Africa through these types of records.
+One cool find was an obituary from the early 1900s that described my third great grandfather as a barber and a Baptist preacher.

-There is also this website, though it costs money.
+This website is also great, though it costs money.
 It does have nifty things like DNA tests that can show you where you are from.